What is white mold?

 How to get rid of white mold

 In our article Do I Need Professional Mold Remediation, we detail when hiring a professional mold remediation company is necessary.
 According to New York State, capable homeowners who are not highly sensitive to mold can remove mold themselves when the the affected area is less than 10 square feet.
 For these minor issues, homeowners can use tools, safety equipment and cleaners found at hardware stores.
+What kills white mold?
+We’d recommend hydrogen peroxide, white vinegar and baking soda.
 When the area is larger or in a hard to reach spot like an attic or basement, it’s recommended to call a mold removal service.
 You’ll also have the piece of mind that the mold is completely removed and the cause of the mold is also addressed.

 Where in homes is white mold most prevalent?